Ahmad Bradshaw: 2012

 Although Bradshaw mostly played along rookie David Wilson for the starting role, he had a fairly decent season.
-Bradshaw only missed two games due to injuries to his knee and foot.
-Despite having his minutes declining because of Wilson, He played in 14 games, had 221 rushing attempts, 1,015 rushing yards, and 6 touchdowns.
+Bradshaw missed only two games due to injuries to his knee and foot.
+Despite having his minutes declining because of Wilson, He played in 14 games, had 221 rushing attempts, 1,015 rushing yards, and six touchdowns.
 It was the second time in his career that Bradshaw had 1,000+ rushing yards (the first being in 2010).
 On October 7, during a Week 5 game against the Cleveland Browns, Bradshaw carried the ball 30 times for 200 yards, with 1 touchdown, a 4-yard run; he also had 4 receptions for 29 yards, giving him 229 yards of total offense.
 The Giants would win against the Browns 41−27.

 Bradshaw was released by the Giants on February 6, 2013, to clear cap space and after the emergence of the rookie David Wilson.

 Indianapolis Colts

-On June 11, 2013 Bradshaw signed with the Indianapolis Colts.
+On June 11, 2013, Bradshaw signed with the Indianapolis Colts.
 After an injury sustained in Week 3, Bradshaw was put on injured reserve due to needing neck surgery.

 On March 11, 2014, Bradshaw reached a one-year agreement to re-sign with the Colts.
 Prior to his injury in Week 6, Bradshaw had a career-high six touchdown receptions, leading all NFL running backs, and was on pace to break Marshall Faulk's record of 9.
+In the 2014 season, he finished with 90 carries for 425 rushing yards and two rushing touchdowns to go with 38 receptions for 300 receiving yards and six receiving touchdowns.

 On October 14, 2015, Bradshaw agreed to terms on a one-year deal with the Colts.
 On November 30, he was placed on season-ending injured reserve with a wrist injury.

 Bradshaw participated in The Spring League in April 2017.